 Jojoba oil is claimed to moisturize the scalp skin while lemon juice fights inflammation.
 This scrub also contains brown sugar that is gentler on the skin.

 Before applying this scrub, shampoo your hair to remove any styling products.
 While applying it to your scalp, move your fingers in a circular motion for effective distribution.

 - 2-3 drops of tea tree oil (optional)

-Baking soda and clarifying shampoo are good for removing excess oil or product build-up from the scalp.
-You may even add tea tree oil to the scrub to benefit from its antiseptic and antifungal properties (11).
+A clarifying shampoo is good for removing excess oil or product buildup from the scalp.
+You can add tea tree oil to the scrub to benefit from its antiseptic and antifungal properties (11).

 To achieve the desired results, massage it gently into your scalp for a few minutes.